lord-fourth0107/celebral-valley/README.md

-# Celebral Valley
+# BrokeNoMore

-A comprehensive DeFi lending and borrowing platform built for hackathon implementation, featuring AI-powered collateral valuation, blockchain integration, and modern mobile-first user experience.
+A Lending Network with Image and AI/RAG - Based Collateral Valuationn.

 ## 🚀 Project Overview